Living on the Right Frequency

 4.1 What is Occult Creation?

-Occult creation by the personality on the physical plane is his answer to the attempts of the soul and the soul group to make him work with them on a particular plan laid down before the personality comes into existence.
-This creation is simply the personality’s positive response to the soul’s question concerning collaboration.
-Thus, occult creation can only occur under the direction of the soul and on the plane of the soul.
-The personality’s positive response, i.e., the creation process, is merging two rays to form a specific tone in sounding the sacred word.
+Occult creation by the personality on the physical plane is his response to the soul and the soul group’s attempts to engage him in a particular plan established before the personality comes into existence.
+This creation is simply the personality’s positive reply to the soul’s inquiry about collaboration.
+Thus, occult creation can only occur under the soul’s direction and on the soul’s plane.
+The personality’s positive response, i.e., the creation process, involves merging two rays to produce a specific tone in sounding the sacred word.

 4.2 How does Occult Creation Take Place?

-When a man’s soul has come far enough along the path of return to be capable of being used as an instrument of higher powers, it is usually admitted to a group of pupils of a particular Adept.
-Admission to such a group confers certain privileges but also specific duties.
-On entering the group, the pupil becomes what is known in occultism as an accepted disciple.
-The pupil’s responsibilities (discipline) consist of participating in the group’s work on the tasks in which they are engaged.
-Such pupils receive many privileges, including the power of occult creation.
-The pupils in the group are souls, which may be incarnate or non-incarnate.
-Contact takes place in the consciousness of the pupils, and their work is carried out mainly on the mental plane.
-The pupil is granted the power of occult creation for one purpose: to use it to advance the group’s program.
+When a man’s soul has progressed far enough along the path of return to be capable of serving as an instrument for higher powers, it is typically welcomed into a group of pupils of a specific Master.
+Admission to such a group confers certain privileges and particular duties.
+Upon entering the group, the pupil becomes what is known in occultism as an accepted disciple.
+The pupil’s responsibilities (discipline) involve participating in the group’s work on the tasks.
+These pupils receive numerous privileges, including the power of occult creation.
+The individuals in the group are souls, which may be incarnate or non-incarnate.
+Contact occurs within the consciousness of the pupils, and their work is conducted primarily on the mental plane.
+The pupil is granted the power of occult creation for one purpose: to utilize it to advance the group’s program.

 Figure 4.1: The connection between soul and personality

-We can also view this on a higher plane, in which case we see the same triangle as follows:
+We can also view this from a higher perspective, in which case we see the same triangle as follows:

 Figure 4.2: The condition of the soul

-This triangle illustrates the condition of the soul, while the other one above demonstrates the connection between the soul and the personality.
-Firstly, the contact between the soul and the personality must be such that it can be sure of the soul’s will and obey its commands unconditionally.
+This triangle illustrates the condition of the soul, while the other one above demonstrates the connection between the soul and personality.
+Firstly, the contact between the soul and the personality must be such that it can be certain of the soul’s will and obey its commands unconditionally.
 This often involves suffering and loneliness for the personality.
 However, this state of affairs soon disappears when the disciple realizes he is never alone.
-Secondly, the heart must reflect the love/wisdom of the soul.
+Secondly, the heart must reflect the love and wisdom of the soul.
 The emotional body (in occult terms, the condition of the water) must be as calm as a woodland pond where there is no movement and all selfishness has been left behind.
 Thirdly, the mind must be pure, and complete peace must reign.
-It must be the lantern of the soul which illuminates God´s plan.
+It must be the lantern of the soul that illuminates God’s plan.

 The execution of occult creation is a complex process that demands the concentration of the entire personality.
 It can be divided into six stages:

-Stage one: The pupil adopts a particular position for meditation.
-He calms his physical body and brings his emotional body to equilibrium.
-He keeps his mental body wide awake and prepares for the cognitive work ahead.
+Stage one: The pupil assumes a specific posture for meditation.
+He calms his physical body and achieves balance in his emotional body.
+He maintains alertness in his mental body and prepares for the cognitive work ahead.

-Stage two: The pupil makes contact with the forces of his soul through the Disciple’s Invocation, which runs as follows:
+Stage two: The pupil connects with the forces of his soul through the Disciple’s Invocation, which runs as follows:

 My pathway is laid out before me.